Conall66/Morphogenetic-Programming-and-Regenerative-Design/Obsidian_Morphogenetic_Masters/Project Direction/Ideation/Project Refinement/Project Proposal.md

 	1. Morphology will be categorised into undeveloped land, residential land and built urban land, with information on the population density
 	2. Water scarcity can be a percentage value (access to sanitised water by region)
 		1. Determine relationship between morphology, population density and water scarcity using one way anova test (Post-hoc Turkey) or Kruskal Wallis test (Post-hoc Dunne), depending on whether the data is normally distributed
-2. Convert urban morphology .tif data into data frame
+2. Rasterise urban morphology .tif data and assign indicator values for morphology type based on colour gradient
 3. From temporal urban morphology data, derive transition rules for cellular automata model
 ## Datasets
 [[Datasets]]